Black Hole Sun: Origin and recording

 "Black Hole Sun" was written by frontman Chris Cornell.
 In 1994, Cornell explained the song's origins to Uncut Magazine:

 I wrote it in my head driving home from Bear Creek Studio in Woodinville, a 35–40 minute drive from Seattle.
 It sparked from something a news anchor said on TV and I heard wrong.
 I heard 'blah blah blah black hole sun blah blah blah'.
 I thought that would make an amazing song title, but what would it sound like?
 It all came together, pretty much the whole arrangement including the guitar solo that's played beneath the riff.

 I spent a lot of time spinning those melodies in my head so I wouldn't forget them.
 I got home and whistled it into a Dictaphone.
 The next day I brought it into the real world, assigning a couple of key changes in the verse to make the melodies more interesting.
 Then I wrote the lyrics and that was similar, a stream of consciousness based on the feeling I got from the chorus and title.

 Cornell said that he wrote the song in about 15 minutes.
 He used a Gretsch guitar to write the song, and commented, "I wrote the song thinking the band wouldn't like it—then it became the biggest hit of the summer."
 Cornell came up with the song while using a Leslie speaker.
 Guitarist Kim Thayil said that the Leslie model 16 speaker was perfect for the song as "it's very Beatlesque and has a distinctive sound.
 It ended up changing the song completely."
 Thayil said that the song "wasn't safe as milk, but it wasn't glass in someone's eye either.
 It was the spoonful of sugar that helps the medicine go down.
 Now it's the 'Dream On' of our set."
 The song was performed in a slightly sharp drop D tuning, similar to the tuning used on the band's first single, "Hunted Down".
 Drummer Matt Cameron called the song "a huge departure".
-Credit is due to Michael Beinhorn and Brendan O'Brien, producer and recording engineer, respectively.
+It was produced by Michael Beinhorn and the recording engineer was Brendan O'Brien.

 Appearing on The Pods & Sods Network in July 2017, Beinhorn detailed the process of recording Superunknown and shared his reaction to first hearing "Black Hole Sun": "I think for the rest of my entire life, until I draw my last breath, I'll never ever forget how I felt when they started playing that song.
 From the very first few notes, I felt like I'd been hit by a thunderbolt.
 I was just absolutely stunned.
 What in the world is this?
 I get goosebumps thinking about it now."